Developers

 End-to-end (E2E): both sides run Nym clients.
 All traffic stays Sphinx-encrypted the entire way.
 Appropriate for peer-to-peer setups or any case where you control both endpoints.

 Proxy: only the client side runs Nym.
-Traffic exits the Mixnet at an Exit Gateway and continues to the destination as normal internet traffic.
-Appropriate when connecting to third-party services (blockchain RPCs, external APIs) that you do not control.
+Traffic exits the Mixnet at an Exit Gateway and continues to the destination over the public internet.
+The mixnet anonymises the sender; payload protection (TLS, Noise, etc.) is your application's job, as on a direct connection.
+Appropriate when connecting to third-party services such as blockchain RPCs or external APIs.

 ⚠️